 6. How long does each filter type last?

-- On average, these types of filters are recommended to be replaced every 3-6 months depending on the usage and the filter type.
+- Other common misconceptions with HEPA are its filter life.
+On average, these types of filters are recommended to be replaced every 3-6 months depending on the usage and the filter type.
 This can become costly when you’re constantly replacing your filters every few months.

 - Intellipure filters last longer and are more effective compared to HEPA and ULPA filters because of the DFS technology that is used.